roberddd/batchgenie/docs/utilities.md

 Combine or split existing tags on Assets.
 It merges single-word tags into a single line, separated by commas (e.g., "tag1, tag2, tag3"), only if they don't contain spaces.

 The split function reverses this, separating combined tags that follow the exact "tag1, tag2, tag3" format.
-Tags with spaces, like "Long tag with spaces," are unaffected by either function.
+Tags with spaces, like "Long tag with spaces" are unaffected by either function.

 <div style="clear:both"></div>